MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-get-data-real-time-dashboard.md

 ---
 title: Create Data Activator alerts from a Real-Time Dashboard
-description: Learn how to create a Data Activator alert from a Real-Time Dashboard.
+description: Learn how to create a Data Activator alert from a Real-Time Dashboard and receive real-time notifications when conditions are met.
 author: jamesdhutton
 ms.author: jameshutton
-ms.topic: conceptual
+ms.topic: how-to
-ms.custom:
+ms.custom: FY25Q1-Linter
   - build-2024
-ms.date: 05/08/2024
+ms.date: 09/09/2024
+#customer intent: As a Fabric user I want to create Data Activator alerts from a Real-Time Dashboard.
 ---

 # Create Data Activator alerts from a Real-Time Dashboard